ensody/kotlin-default-throws-plugin/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.ensody.kotlindefaultthrows/gradle-plugin/badge.svg?gav=true)](https://maven-badges.herokuapp.com/maven-central/com.ensody.kotlindefaultthrows/gradle-plugin?gav=true)

-This Kotlin compiler plugin adds default `@Throws(Throwable::class)` annotations to all `suspend fun` in the whole code.
+This Kotlin compiler plugin adds default `@Throws(Throwable::class)` annotations to every `suspend fun` in your whole code.
+The reason for this plugin is to **prevent hard-crashing** iOS apps if you forget that annotation.

 In other words, it turns this: